ImperaLuna/veridion_product_deduplication_challenge/README.md

 inconsistencies or data conflicts.

-It's worth mentioning column `brand`, I considered raising a `ValueError` here also since at the first glance it doesn't make much sense that the same product have multiple brands, however after checking the logged conflicts (that were quite numerous, around 600 rows).
+It's worth mentioning column `brand`, I considered raising a `ValueError` here also since at the first glance it doesn't make much sense that the same product have multiple brands., however after checking the logged conflicts (that were quite numerous, around 600 rows).
 I've decided that the best approach is to merge this column by longest string.

 By raising this ValueError exceptions, we preserve data integrity and ensure that the merging process only takes place